. Colorado Ideas 2.0, LLC .

 As of 2019 I am available for inquiries, advice or proposed projects.
 Colorado Ideas 2.0 does not engage in lobbying.

-2020 Examples of published work and quotes in articles,
+2020 Examples of published or posted work,

 2020 Report Topic Resources (Offline and Fair Use)

 Other Posted documents and resources

 - Citizens for Participation in Political Action (CPP & CPPAX): an Archive History in Documents (1968-1980) - A collection in development

 Notes and Quotes:

 2 Post: 2017 "There is a noticeable uptick among state legislatures and state governments in terms of what kind of role states can play in addressing the cost of prescription drugs and access," said Richard Cauchi, health program director at the National Conference of State Legislatures.
 Some states are tackling transparency, by requiring manufacturers to detail a drug's production and advertising costs when prices exceed certain thresholds.
 Others have aimed for caps on what drugmakers can charge Medicaid or state employee benefit programs, where officials often feel the price squeeze.
 Still others set ceilings on what consumers face in out-of-pocket costs.

 3 1/31/2008 'Other states that are developing plans and may consider them in legislation this year include Colorado, Iowa, Missouri, New Mexico and Washington according to ...
 (NCSL)'..
 Richard Cauchi.